tjanczuk/wns/README.md

 ## What you need

-* Register your web application at https://manage.dev.live.com/build.
+* Register your cloud service (web application) at https://manage.dev.live.com/build.
 Your application will be assigned a Package Security Identifier (SID) and Client Secret.
 These allow your web application to be authenticated to the Windows Notificaton Service.
 * A channel URL to send notifications to.
 This is normally created from within your Windows 8 application running on a particular device and securely passed to your web application.
 The channel URL uniquely identifies the instance of an application running on a particular device.

 ## Your first notification